aws/aws-sdk-net/generator/ProtocolTestsGenerator/README.md

 of gradle or download it beforehand if necessary.

 ## Running the Protocol Test Generator
-Once in the `ProtocolTestsGenerator` folder.
-1. Navigate to `smithy-dotnet-protocol-test` directory
+1. Navigate to the `ProtocolTestsGenerator` directory
 ```
-cd smithy-dotnet-protocol-test
+cd ProtocolTestsGenerator
 ```
 2. Build the project
 ```